randym32/Blackwood.Core/Documentation/articles/intro.md

 ﻿# Introduction to Blackwood.Core

-**Blackwood.Core** is a .NET library of utilities for system integration, including application preferences, menu management, property access, and charting utilities.
+**Blackwood.Core** is a .NET library of utilities for system integration, including animation, application preferences, menu management, property access, and charting utilities.

 ## Key Features